Santa's Village Travel Guide — New Hampshire

 Getting There & Parking

-From Eastern Massachusetts, Rhode Island, and Central & Southern New Hampshire, you'll typically take I-93 North through Franconia Notch to Exit 35, then follow Route 3 North, Route 115 North, and finally Route 2 West to the park.
-Visitors coming from North Conway and the Seacoast of New Hampshire should take Route 16 North through Pinkham Notch, then turn onto Route 2 West in Gorham.
-If you're traveling from Portland, Maine, the Maine Turnpike to Route 26 and then Route 2 West will lead you to Santa's Village.
-For those coming from Burlington, Vermont, and Northern New York, I-89 South to Exit 8 in Montpelier, followed by Route 2 East, is the recommended path.
+For those traveling from Eastern Massachusetts, Rhode Island, or Central & Southern New Hampshire, we advise taking I-93 North to Exit 35, then Route 3 North, followed by Route 115 North, and finally Route 2 West for about four miles to reach the park.
+From North Conway and the New Hampshire Seacoast, take Route 16 North through Pinkham Notch into Gorham, then turn left onto Route 2 West for approximately twenty miles.

 Top Things to Do